Tracking your demand generation performance goes beyond simply reviewing a handful of metrics at random.

 The same is true for CashbackHero.
 Robert Hoffmann explains, “At our company we utilize a combination of qualitative and quantitative metrics to measure the effectiveness of our demand gen campaigns.”

-Meaning: besides measuring specific demand generation metrics, they gather direct feedback by “[…] surveying customers after [they engage] with any one of our campaigns [which] gives us direct insight into their experience.”
+Besides measuring specific demand generation metrics, they gather direct feedback by surveying customers after they engage with any campaign, which gives them direct insight into customer experience.

 3. Only focus on a handful of metrics